ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 }
 ```

-Since we trust the programmer, the program only does what it is programmed to do, it does not check the boundaries of the buffer.
+Since we trust the programmer, the program only does what it is programmed to do, it does not check the boundaries of the buffer in this case.

-If the end-user provides inputs larger than 14 characters, the buffer will overflow and it takes space in the memory in area, which was not reserved for it.
+If the end-user provides inputs larger than 14 characters, the buffer will overflow and it takes space in the memory in the area, which was not reserved for it.

 > "Buffer overflows are Mother Nature's little reminder of that law of physics that says: if you try to put more stuff into a container than it can hold, you're going to make a mess." [^7]